palewire/django-calaccess-raw-data/docs/models.rst

 * `Form 625 <filingforms.html#form-625>`_ (Report of Lobbying Firm)

+    * Part 2, Payments Received in Connection with Lobbying Activity

+    * Part 3 (Payments Made In Connection With Lobbying Activities), Section A: Activity Expenses

+    * Part 3 (Payments Made In Connection With Lobbying Activities), Section B: Payments Made

 * `Form 635 <filingforms.html#form-635>`_ (Report of Lobbyist Employer or Report of Lobbying Coalition)

+    * Part 3 (Payments Made in Connection with Lobbying Activities), Section A: Payments To In-house Employee Lobbyists

+    * Part 3 (Payments Made in Connection with Lobbying Activities), Section B: Payments To Lobbying Firms

+    * Part 3 (Payments Made in Connection with Lobbying Activities), Section C: Activity Expenses

+    * Part 3 (Payments Made in Connection with Lobbying Activities), Section D: Other Payments to Influence Legislative or Administrative Action

+    * Part 3 (Payments Made in Connection with Lobbying Activities), Section E: Payments in Connection with Administrative Testimony in Ratemaking Proceedings Before The California Public Utilities Commission

 * `Form 645 <filingforms.html#form-645>`_ (Report of Person Spending $5,000 or More)

+    * Part 2 (Payments Made this Period), Section A: Activity Expenses

+    * Part 2 (Payments Made this Period), Section B: Other Payments to Influence Legislative or Administrative Action

+    * Part 2 (Payments Made this Period), Section C: Payments in Connection with Administrative Testimony in Ratemaking Proceedings Before the California Public Utilities Commission